JohanDC-1999/node-basic-info-site/README.md

 ## Project Structure

-The project directory should have a structure similar to this: node-basic-info-site/
-├── index.js
-├── index.html
-├── about.html
-├── contact-me.html
-└── 404.html
-└── README.md

 *   `index.js` (or your main server file): Contains the Node.js code that creates the HTTP server, handles requests, reads files, and sends responses.
 *   `index.html`, `about.html`, `contact-me.html`, `404.html`:  These are the HTML files that the server serves.